 Your company has to go through the normal Skills Development Planning, claims, etc. as required by your relevant SETA.
 The CEA Short Courses are offered in collaboration with HEIs/universities who have duly registered the courses with the Council for Higher Education (CHE).
 CEA have been presenting courses in collaboration with HEIs for more than a decade and employers have always followed the SETA route without problems.
 However, we are obviously not in control of decision making at the SETA, but are not aware of any constraints.

 When an institution/university offers training it should be done on a certain NQF level, carrying a specific amount of credits, expressed as notional hours.
 One notional hour is ten learning hours.
 THUS, 16 credits represent 160 learning hours.
-The NQF Level is determined by the training/education provider when offering training/education and conforms to the national Department of Education/NQF system for Levels and Credits.
+The NQF level is determined by the training/education provider when offering training/education and conforms to the national Department of Education/NQF system for levels and credits.
 It is a universal scale used by all industries and all institutions in SA.
-NQF Level 6 is on university B-degree level.
+NQF level 6 is on university B-degree level.

-Continuing Professional Development (CPD) Points ARE NOT determined by the Department of Education and the systems used are not universal.
+Continuing Professional Development (CPD) Points are not determined by the Department of Education and the systems used are not universal.
 The most important aspect is that EACH professional body for each profession decides for themselves how they want to structure their CPD requirements.
 Some may require 30 points a year and others 100 points per year.
 These requirements do not “speak” to each other as each body is at liberty to require and structure their CPD points according to their own preference.
 They decide the numbers and the values attached to options acceptable for earning CPD points for their profession.
 CEA cannot answer this question regarding how many CPD points can be earned.
-ONLY the institution from which you want to earn the CPD points (which are then logged into their data base for each person) can advise what they will award, for say, a course presented by an university on NQF Level 6: 16 Credits.
+Only the institution from which you want to earn the CPD points (which are then logged into their data base for each person) can advise what they will award, for say, a course presented by a university on NQF level 6: 16 Credits.
 THUS, send the promotional information regarding the CEA Short Courses to the relevant institutions to award the CPD points; CEA cannot decide on their behalf what they should accept and what value system they should use.
 It differs for different professions.

 The courses require that candidates have matriculated.
 Applicants that do not hold a matric certificate may also apply and request to be allowed on strength of Recognition of Prior Learning (RPL).
 Thus experience based.